-We have hitherto abstained from putting this questions for easily comprehensible reasons.
-But now we can avoid it no tonger, for comrade Trotzky, in thus raising the question of October, the question of the rôle played by our Party and by Lenin in the creation of the ideology underlying the October revolution, himself forces us to deal with the question from all the standpoints which have been adopted by comrade Trotzky. during the history of the Bolshevist Party.
+We have hitherto abstained from putting this questions, for easily comprehensible reasons.
+But now we can avoid it no longer, for comrade Trotzky, in thus raising the question of October, the question of the rôle played by our Party and by Lenin in the creation of the ideology underlying the October revolution, himself forces us to deal with the question from all the standpoints which have been adopted by comrade Trotzky during the history of the Bolshevist Party. expressing a "super-fractional" justice.
+But what is its actual import?
+The "Bolshevist leaders" are to blame for everythingthis "philosophy of history" does not differ in any way from that of Axelrod and Alexinsky ...